Cybersecurity as a Major Threat to Business Continuity

 National Security Council Guidance

 Cyberthreats are not a new phenomenon.
 In fact, cybercrime has seen a sure-but-steady uptick in the past few years.
-Following back-to-back ransomware attacks in the U.S. in May 2021, the head of cyber and emerging technology at the National Security Council, Anne Neuberger, wrote a letter to private sector companies on June 3rd urging leaders to review their cybersecurity posture as a significant risk to business operations and resilience.
+Following back-to-back ransomware attacks all the way back in 2021, the head of cyber and emerging technology at the National Security Council, Anne Neuberger, wrote a letter to private sector companies urging leaders to review their cybersecurity posture as a significant risk to business operations and resilience.
 Examining more recent data, cybercrime has grown by as much as 38% in 2022, and these figures are likely to be even higher by the end of 2023.

 The letter outlined immediate steps companies can take to protect themselves from ransomware attacks, including best practices such as multifactor authentication, endpoint detection and response, encryption, and a skilled security team.
 In addition, companies should back up data and regularly test systems, as well as update and patch systems promptly.
 Neuberger also advised that companies test incident response plans and use a third party to test the security team's work.